 According to a recent defamation lawsuit, Allstate allegedly falsely accused four traders of illegally taking advantage of their insider trading knowledge by intentionally timing trades in such a way that would inflate their own bonuses.
 Daniel Rivera, the managing director of Allstate’s equity division, along with three senior portfolio managers, were the four employees accused and fired as a direct result of those accusations.

 In October 2009, Allstate announced the work of its equity division would be outsourced to Goldman Sachs.
 In December of that same year, it fired Rivera and his three senior portfolio managers (Kensinger, Meacock, and Scheuneman) for allegedly violating Allstate’s code of ethics.
 Because the four employees were supposedly fired with cause, they were not eligible for severance pay.
-The timing is certainly suspicious, but if Allstate did this as an to save money and avoid paying four senior employees their severance packages, the plan, if this was the plan, a fact which Allstate surely denies, then the plan backfired.
+The timing is certainly suspicious, but if Allstate did this to save money and avoid paying four senior employees their severance packages, the plan, if this was the plan, a fact which Allstate surely denies, then the plan backfired.

 In addition to firing the four employees for alleged misconduct, Allstate also filed its annual 10-K form with the Securities and Exchange Commission and sent a memo to approximately 355 employees in its investment department.
 Both the filing and the memo allegedly revealed the company’s investigation into the alleged misconduct, along with sufficient details to identify the four employees who had been fired and accused of violating Allstate’s code of ethics.